-When your company makes a hire, you are adding more than resume bullet points or a contribution to your bottom line.
+When your company makes a hire, you are adding more than a resume to your bottom line.
 Your company is taking on a dynamic individual who will affect the workflow and experience of your team and help shape the culture of your company.
-Making sure a candidate is the right fit has never been more important, and it has also become more difficult in an increasingly remote economy.
+Making sure a candidate is the right fit has never been more important.
+It has also become more difficult in an increasingly remote economy.
 Our extensive experience with identifying quality candidates has given us insight on how to find a great match.
 Here are some timely indicators to consider when adding to your organization.

 They Have Relevant and Impressive Experience.

 You want your team members to be capable and competent.
 If a candidate enters the picture with a host of transferable skills and industry know-how, it will make the transition and training much more seamless.
-The prospective hire should have a resume that speaks to their effectiveness and production in the field they are applying for.
-Someone who has an idea what will be required of them, and has a record of succeeding at it, should not be overlooked.
+The prospective hire’s resume should speak to their success in the field they are applying for.
+Do not overlook someone who has an idea what will be required of them, and has a record of succeeding at it.

 They Have Done Their Research.